-(2) Where the Board grants an order under the Road Traffic (Events on Roads) Regulations 1991 regulation 3(2)(b) it may —
+(2) Where the Commissioner of Police grants an order under the Road Traffic (Events on Roads) Regulations 1991 regulation 3(2)(b) it may —

-(a) if the fee payable for an application for the event as categorised by the Board is less than the fee paid by the applicant, refund the difference between the fees; or
+(a) if the fee payable for an application for the event as categorised by the Commissioner is less than the fee paid by the applicant, refund the difference between the fees; or

-(b) if the fee payable for an application for the event as categorised by the Board is greater than the fee paid by the applicant, grant the order subject to the payment by the applicant of the difference between the fees.
+(b) if the fee payable for an application for the event as categorised by the Commissioner is greater than the fee paid by the applicant, grant the order subject to the payment by the applicant of the difference between the fees.

 [Regulation 56 amended in Gazette 22 Dec 2006 p.
 5816; 22 Jun 2007 p.
-2867.]
+2867; 10 Jun 2008 p.
+2458.]

 Schedule 1 — Charges and fees relating to vehicle licences